-The renminbi depreciated against the dollar in 2018-19.
-As shown by Figure 3, this reflected both an effective appreciation of the dollar and an effective depreciation of the renminbi.
+This section quantifies the impact of the US-China trade war on the dollar and renminbi.
+The renminbi depreciated against the dollar by 7.0 percent in 2018-19.
+As shown by Figure 3, this reflected both a 4.2 percent effective appreciation of the dollar and a 3.1 percent effective depreciation of the renminbi.
 To which extent can these developments be explained by the tariffs introduced by the US, China and their trading partners in 2018-19?